vivshaw/zettel/pages/beta (β) (finance).md

+---
-alias:: beta
+alias: beta
-tags:: finance, economics
+tags: finance, economics
+---

 - beta ($\beta$) is a term from the [[CAPM]].
 The beta of a given security is the [[covariance]] of that individual security’s [[volatility]] with the volatility of the market as a whole.
 - effectively, it’s a measure of co-movement with the market, or [[systematic risk]]: